Atabord/JSSchool/ChallengeC09/README.md

-# Challenge CO8
+# Challenge CO9
-## Secure your application

-* Add a login page in your frontend application
+## REDUX integration

-* Add support for login and security in your backend application
+* Add redux to your application
-* Implement a reservation form for a book and use a DateTime picker to define a return date.
-* The DateTime picker has to be validated, it can't be a date more than 15 days from now.
-* Implement routes for cities, digital, searches, book detail
-* Implement pagination.
-This has to be integrated with the backend.
-* Implement a 404 page.
-* Implement a redirection to login form if the user is not authenticated.
+* Include CSS into the components use JSS
-* Push all changes to your GitHub repo.
+* Push all your changes into the GitHub repo

 ## How to Install and use the API
 ### prerequisites